-We take our responsibility to safeguard your information very seriously and employ safeguards in order to help insure that your information is protected as it is transmitted from your computer and stored on our computers at Liberty Insurance Singapore.
+We take our responsibility to safeguard your information very seriously and employ safeguards to help insure that your information is protected as it is transmitted from your computer and stored on our computers at Liberty Insurance Singapore.

-When dealing with your personal/private information on our computers, and working in partnership with your browser, use an industry standard security protocol (Secure Sockets Layer – SSL) to help ensure that the information is encrypted and protected from eavesdropping.
+When dealing with your personal/private information on our computers, and working in partnership with your browser, use an industry-standard security protocol (Secure Sockets Layer – SSL) to help ensure that the information is encrypted and protected from eavesdropping.
 SSL helps insure that the conversation your browser is having with our servers is private and that the information contained therein is safe and delivered only to our computers.

-We protect your information by only allowing access to your information by employees and with authorized parties who have a legitimate and verified need to access the information in order to service your requests.
+We protect your information by only allowing access to your information by employees and with authorised parties who have a legitimate and verified need to access the information in order to service your requests.